Classification of tight contact structures on some Seifert fibered manifolds: I: Tight structures on Seifert manifolds

 Since the upper bound and lower bound match, we get $|\pi_0(\Tight^{min}(M))|=|(e_0(M)+1)|\Pi_{i=1}^4\Pi_{j=1}^{m}(a_j^i+1).$ All of these are Stein fillable since we get these contact structures on $M$ by doing a $-1$ Legendrian surgery on a Legendrian link in ($S^3, \xi_{std}$). \

 \

-Since $M$ is toroidal there are $\mathbb{Z}^+$ many non-isotopic tight contact structure on $M$ corresponding to integral Giroux torsion.
-As seen in example case the tight contact structures on $M$ with non zero Giroux torsion are not weakly fillable.
+Since $M$ is toroidal there are $\mathbb{Z}$ many non-isotopic tight contact structures on $M$ corresponding to integral Giroux torsion.
+As seen in the example case the tight contact structures on $M$ with non-zero Giroux torsion are not weakly fillable. \end{proof}